 The streetscape concept for boulevards features wide sidewalks, street trees evenly spaced, and medians with plantings of flowering trees, shrubs, and flowers.
-Street lighting The style of street lights should be distinctive, and lighting should be designed for both pedestrian and vehicular use.
+Street lighting should be distinctive, and designed for both pedestrian and vehicular use.
 The following recommendations are provided for achieving the boulevard streetscape character: